 7. Investing in Farm Debt

 In addition to purchasing equity in farms, you can also be a lender to them.
-Farm debt hit $409.5 billion in 2018.
+Farm debt is expected to hit $312 billion in 2022.

 Farmers borrow money frequently because they are in a capital-intensive business.
 They may need short-term loans to finance planting.
 Plus, they may get long-term loans to finance the purchase of equipment.

 If you purchase farm debt, either directly or through bonds, you’ll receive consistent payments as the borrower pays back the loans.
 You won’t have to worry about the inconsistent nature of cash flow from farm revenues.

 Of course, when you buy debt, there is always the risk that the borrower will default.
 However, find a farm that can pay its bills, and you may find a good investment opportunity.